What is misconduct in the workplace?

 What is simple misconduct?

-Simple misconduct is a negative workplace behavior that an employee commits intentionally and refuses to correct.
+Simple misconduct is a negative workplace behavior that someone commits intentionally and refuses to correct.
 In some circumstances, simple misconduct prevents employees from collecting some of their unemployment benefits after being dismissed.

-Some examples of workplace misconduct include misusing a company credit card, using inappropriate or explicit language, and ignoring workplace safety measures, such failing to wear protective equipment on a construction site or failing to wash hands before handling food in a restaurant.
+Some examples of workplace misconduct include misusing a company credit card, using inappropriate or explicit language and ignoring workplace safety measures like wearing protective equipment on a construction site or hand-washing in the food service industry.

-Firing offenses vary from workplace to workplace.
+Fireable offenses vary from workplace to workplace.
 Some employers have more strict standards for employee behaviors than others.
-Examples of common firing offenses include:
+Examples of common fireable offenses include:

 - Negligence of safety procedures